JKWA/funx/guides/dsl/eq.md

 # Eq

+The Eq DSL is a builder DSL that constructs equality comparators for later use.
+See the [DSL Overview](overview.md) for the distinction between builder and pipeline DSLs.

 ## Structure

 An `eq` block compiles entirely at compile time to quoted AST that builds an `%Funx.Monoid.Eq.All{}` struct.
-Unlike the Maybe and Either DSLs, there is no runtime executor—the DSL produces static composition of `contramap`, `concat_all`, and `concat_any` calls that execute directly.
+Unlike pipeline DSLs (Maybe, Either), there is no runtime executor—the DSL produces static composition of `contramap`, `concat_all`, and `concat_any` calls that execute directly.

-## Nodes
+## Internal Representation

-The Eq DSL uses two node types to represent the equality tree:
+The Eq DSL uses two structure types to represent the equality composition:

 * `Step` - Contains projection AST, eq module, negate flag, type, and metadata
-* `Block` - Contains strategy (`:all` or `:any`), children nodes, and metadata
+* `Block` - Contains strategy (`:all` or `:any`), children, and metadata

 Each Step describes a single equality check (on a field or projection).
 Each Block groups multiple checks with AND/OR logic.
 The compiler pattern-matches on these structs to generate the final quoted AST.